RichardXW/groupwork14/README.md

-"# groupwork14"
+# groupwork14

-Team from LZU University.
+## Team from LZU University.
 BE PROUD OF YOURSELF.

+ok, it's a markdown formular file *.md

 The git repo of Lanzhou University data science programming workgroup14.

-Zayn submits the first group work.
+Zayn firstly submits the first group work.